President of the European Parliament

 The president of the European Parliament presides over the debates and activities of the European Parliament.
 They also represent the Parliament within the European Union (EU) and internationally.
-The president's signature is required for laws initatied under co-decision and the EU budget.
+The president's signature is required for laws initiated under co-decision and the EU budget.

-Presidents serve 2.5-year terms, normally divided between the two major political parties.
+Presidents serve 2.5-year terms, normally alternating between the two major political parties.
 There have been 30 presidents since the Parliament was created in 1952, 17 of whom have served since the first parliamentary election in 1979.
 Three presidents have been women and most have come from the older member states.

 Role in Parliament

 The president chairs debates and oversees all the activities of the Parliament and its constituent bodies (ensuring the Parliament's rules of procedure are applied), in this the role is similar to that of a speaker in a national parliament.
 Below the president, there are 14 vice-presidents who chair debates when the president is not in the chamber.
 The president also chairs the meetings of the Bureau, which is responsible for budgetary and administration issues, and the Conference of Presidents, which is a governing body composed of the presidents of each of the parliament's political groups.